lukesnc/arch-wsl/README.md

 EDITOR=nvim visudo
 ```

-Once sudo is configured make a user:
+Once `sudo` is configured, make your user account.
+Change `myUsername` to whatever you'd like.

 ```bash
 myUsername=user